 Advanced features required by today’s modern chiropractic physician

-Chiropractic is concerned with the diagnosis and treatment of mechanical disorders of the neck and spine and the software used to organize the practice, and document the treatment of these disorders is referred to as chiropractic software.
+Chiropractic is concerned with the diagnosis and treatment of mechanical disorders of the neck and spine, and the software used to organize the practice and document treatment of these disorders is known as chiropractic software.